transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 <img src="images/2022-01/gentest-sprites-fixed.png" title="GenTest sprites fixed" />
 </p>

 The intro sprites in Earthworm Jim are working now too.
-I had tried to use it for testing before I had taken that break, but it wasn't as helpful as the GenTest sprite screen.
+I had tried to use that game for testing sprites before I had taken that break, but it wasn't as helpful as the GenTest sprite screen.

 <p align="center">
 <img src="images/2022-01/earthwormjim-sprites.png" title="Earthworm Jim's sprites on the SEGA logo are working" />